flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

   that defines this interface ensures that all platform packages implement the same functionality in a uniform way.

-For more information on federated plugins, why they are useful, and how they are implemented, see the Medium article by Harry Terkelsen,
-[How To Write a Flutter Web Plugin, Part 2][].
+For more information on federated plugins, why they are useful, and how they are implemented, see the Medium article by Harry Terkelsen, [How To Write a Flutter Web Plugin, Part 2][].

 ### Specifying a plugin's supported platforms {#plugin-platforms}

-In Flutter 1.12 and later, plugins can specify the platforms they support by adding keys to the `platforms` map in the `pubspec.yaml` file.
+Plugins can specify the platforms they support by adding keys to the `platforms` map in the `pubspec.yaml` file.
 For example, the following pubspec file shows the `flutter:` map for the `hello` plugin, which supports only iOS and Android:

 ```yaml
 flutter: